hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/I2C/Concept.md

 # Application

-is used for short-distance communication with microcontrollers, microprocessors, LCDs, sensors (Gyroscope, etc.), memory devices (Flash, EEPROM) and is widely used in modern-day embedded hardware.
+it is used for short-distance communication with microcontrollers, microprocessors, LCDs, sensors (Gyroscope, etc.), memory devices (Flash, EEPROM) and is widely used in modern-day embedded hardware.

 It's great for short-distance, low-speed communication **on the same PCB** or short cable.